Pchiranjeevi06/NormilizedTables/README.md

 4. Do all possible normilized tables, but i have created (Customers, Orders, Products, Order Items, Payments) and i defined in its own class.
 5. Create a tables and inserting data into those tables using SQL quries.

-Make sure to check after doing all above process, go and check in your RDMBMS tool such as(Mysql i used here) whether data is inserted into respective tables or not.
+Make sure to check after doing all above process, go and check in your RDBMS tool such as(Mysql i used here) whether data is inserted into respective tables or not.

 ----------------------Great!-------------